IceDemonZero/JNotepad/README.md

 # JNotepad
-This program is a text-editing digital notepad.
+JNotepad is a text-editing digital notepad.
 It uses the swing GUI and the AWT.
 The program can perform basic note-taking program functions such as creating a new file, opening .txt files, saving files and undoing and redoing text.
 You can use CTRL-Z to undo text and CTRL-Y to redo text.

 ## Prerequisites
 None.
 Just have the latest version of Java installed.